John Patrick Shanley: Career

 Shanley is the author of more than 23 plays, which have been translated and performed around the world, including 80 productions a year in North America.
 He has often directed his own productions.

 He has also written for film; his second film, Moonstruck (1987), stars Nicolas Cage and Cher, and won three Academy Awards, including one for his screenplay.
 In 1990, Shanley directed his script of Joe Versus the Volcano.
 Shanley also wrote two songs for the movie: "Marooned Without You" and "The Cowboy Song."
 He wrote the screenplay for the film Congo (1995), which was based on the Michael Crichton book.

 His play Doubt: A Parable ran on Broadway from March 31, 2005, to July 2, 2006, and won four 2005 Tony Awards (including Best Play), the Drama Desk Award (including Outstanding Play) and the Pulitzer Prize for Drama.
-Shanley directed the 2008 film version, which starred Meryl Streep, Philip Seymour Hoffman, Amy Adams and Viola Davis.
-The screenplay was nominated for an Academy Award, and the Writers Guild of America Award for Best Adapted Screenplay.Doubt: A Parable, is featured in The Fourth Wall, a book of photographs by Amy Arbus for which Shanley also wrote the foreword.
+Shanley wrote and directed the 2008 film version, which starred Meryl Streep, Philip Seymour Hoffman, Amy Adams and Viola Davis.
+The screenplay was nominated for an Academy Award, and the Writers Guild of America Award for Best Adapted Screenplay.
+Doubt: A Parable, is featured in The Fourth Wall, a book of photographs by Amy Arbus for which Shanley also wrote the foreword.

 In 2012, Shanley wrote the libretto for an opera version of Doubt: A Parable, which premiered at the Minnesota Opera in January 2013, with music by Douglas J. Cuomo.
 Until then, his experience with opera was not extensive; he had attended a few performances and had listened to recordings.
 As he worked on the libretto, using many lines that come directly from the play, he describes that his enthusiasm for the form grew.
 Also in 2012, his play Storefront Church ran Off-Broadway in a production by the Atlantic Theater Company.
 The play concerns Bronx residents "whose lives become tangled in unexpected ways when a mortgage goes sour".
 Storefront Church was also put up by San Francisco Playhouse in San Francisco in December 2013 where it was very well received.

-His play, Outside Mullingar, opened on Broadway at the Samuel J. Friedman Theatre, produced by the Manhattan Theatre Club, on January 3, 2014 (in previews) and officially on January 23, 2014.
+His play Outside Mullingar opened on Broadway at the Samuel J. Friedman Theatre, produced by the Manhattan Theatre Club, on January 3, 2014 (in previews) and officially on January 23, 2014.
 The play was directed by Doug Hughes and starred Debra Messing and Brían F. O'Byrne.
 The play is set in the Irish countryside.
+In 2020, a film adaptation of the play was released, entitled Wild Mountain Thyme.